JoshRambert/movieSaver/README.md

-This app displays a list of moies and gives the user to save them to their personal library
+This app displays a list of movies and gives the user the option to save them to their personal library.